Taylor-Culick retractions and the influence of the surroundings: Numerical framework

 \subsubsection{Three-phase Taylor-Culick configuration}

-In this configuration, we model the bursting of a water film at an oil drop-air interface by simulating the retraction of a fluid film ($f$) on an oil bath ($s$), while ignoring the effects of the oil drop's curvature (figure~\ref{fig:NumericalSetup}c).
+In this configuration, we model the bursting of a water film at an oil drop-air interface by simulating the retraction of a fluid film ($f$) on an initially flat oil bath ($s$), while ignoring the effects of the oil drop's curvature (as the retraction length in the early time regime of figure~\ref{fig:dynamics}b is much smaller than the oil drop radius, see figure~\ref{fig:NumericalSetup}b).
 We extend the traditional volume of fluid~(VoF) method described in \S~\ref{sec:2-phaseTC Num setup} to tackle three fluids by using two VoF tracers: $\Psi_1$, which is tagged as $1$ for the liquids (water film, $f$, and oil surroundings, $s$) and $0$ for air ($a$), and $\Psi_2$ which is $1$ for the water film ($f$) and $0$ everywhere else (figure~\ref{fig:NumericalSetup}b).
 Note that this implementation requires an implicit declaration of the surrounding phase ($s$), given by $\Psi_2\left(1-\Psi_1\right)$ \citep{sanjay2019droplet, vatsal-basilisk-3p, basiliskVatsal, mou2021singular}.
 Additionally, both $\Psi_1$ and $\Psi_2$ follow the VoF tracer advection equation,

 and the dimensionless density ratio is (with $\rho_f = \rho_s$)

 The Ohnesorge number ($Oh$) is now given by